jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 }</script>
 </figure>

 Turns out lossy AVIF can handle solid colour and sharp lines really well, and produces a file quite a bit smaller than the SVG.
+I disabled chroma subsampling in the AVIF to keep the colours sharp.

 ## A closer look